-A virtual meeting will be held September 24, 2024, at 12 PM CDT to answer general questions related to this NOFA and accompanying application.
+A virtual meeting will be held September 23, 2024, at 1 PM CDT to answer general questions related to this NOFA and accompanying application.
 Call-in information will be circulated prior to the meeting.
 You may submit questions in advance of the meeting to Kate Hoadley at Kate.Hoadley@nola.gov.

-Register for the virtual informational meeting: https://events.gcc.teams.microsoft.com/event/6fb3c4a1-45f8-449b-8167-5c37f7b006e5@08cbf485-1cb7-4a02-9a21-0dd9b45b9ff7
+Register for the virtual informational meeting:

+https://events.gcc.teams.microsoft.com/event/e380c392-bead-4890-ad5af8e43f5883b2@08cbf485-1cb7-4a02-9a21-0dd9b45b9ff7 of Criminal Justice Coordination via email to kate.hoadley@nola.gov by

-- Due Date:An electronic copy of a completed application must be submitted to the Office of Criminal Justice Coordination via email to kate.hoadley@nola.gov byOctober 5, 2024, no later than 5:00 PM CDT. - Format: Use this packet as your grant application submission.
-When replying to prompts in each box, please use Calibri, 12-point font size to facilitate reading by scorers.
+Due Date: An electronic copy of a completed application must be submitted to the Office prompts in each box, please use Calibri, 12-point font size to facilitate reading by scorers.
 Word limits for individual questions have not been established, but the applicant's completed packet should not exceed 20 pages total.
-A complete application must include: the Application Packet (Appendix C), a Project Narrative, a Budget Narrative, and a Detailed Program Budget (in excel format).
+A complete application must include: the Application Packet (Appendix C), a Project Narrative, a Budget Narrative, and a Detailed Program